 About Me

-Keri Rusich is a Licensed Clinical Social Worker with over a decade of experience supporting children, teens, young adults, and families across a range of clinical settings.
-After years of working in intensive environments, including Bellevue Hospital Center, Keri developed deep expertise in helping clients navigate complex mental health challenges and life transitions.
+Keri Rusich is a Licensed Clinical Social Worker and Licensed Independent Clinical Social Worker with over a decade of experience supporting children, teens, young adults, and families across a range of clinical settings.
+After years of working in intensive environments, including Bellevue Hospital Center, Keri developed expertise in helping clients navigate complex mental health challenges and life transitions.
 She went on to found a virtual therapy practice to provide more accessible, personalized care for tweens, teens, young adults, and parents.
+Her work is deeply rooted in a passion for helping individuals understand and navigate the impacts of ADHD and trauma, particularly how these experiences shape emotional regulation, relationships, identity, and daily functioning.

-Keri earned her Bachelor’s degree in Psychology from Roger Williams University and her Master of Social Work from New York University, where she focused on international perspectives in mental health.
-She completed extensive clinical training at Henry Street Settlement, Postgraduate Center for Mental Health, and Bellevue Hospital, and continues to pursue advanced education to stay current in evidence-based practices.
+Keri earned her Bachelor’s degree in Psychology from Roger Williams University and her Master of Social Work from New York University, where she completed a focus in international perspectives in mental health.
+She completed extensive clinical training at The Henry Street Settlement, The Postgraduate Center for Mental Health, and Bellevue Hospital, and continues to pursue advanced education to stay current in evidence-based practices.
 She also holds a Postgraduate Certification in Advanced Assessment and Diagnosis from NYU and is a Certified Trauma-Focused Cognitive Behavioral Therapist (TF-CBT).

-Her clinical approach is integrative and tailored to each client’s needs, drawing from modalities including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Trauma-Focused CBT, Internal Family Systems (IFS), and Motivational Interviewing.
+Her clinical approach is integrative, experiential, and tailored to each client’s needs, drawing from modalities including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Trauma-Focused CBT, Internal Family Systems (IFS), Somatic Experiencing, and Motivational Interviewing.
 Keri also incorporates principles of attachment theory and post-traumatic growth to help clients move beyond survival and toward meaningful change.

-Keri specializes in working with ADHD, trauma, anxiety, depression, life transitions, and adjustment challenges, as well as challenging child behaviors and school refusal.
-She also has experience supporting individuals and families navigating obsessive-compulsive disorder (OCD), autism spectrum disorder, substance use, mood disorders, and family conflict.
+Keri specializes in working with ADHD, trauma, anxiety, depression, life transitions, and challenging child behaviors.
+She also has experience supporting individuals and families navigating obsessive-compulsive disorder (OCD), autism spectrum disorder, substance use, mood disorders, insomnia, and family conflict.
+Keri holds multiple state licenses, which allows her to work with people in different parts of the country.

 Throughout her career, Keri has held roles as a social worker, psychotherapist, and clinical supervisor within Bellevue Hospital’s Juvenile Justice Program, and most recently served as a Clinical Supervisor in pediatric and medical settings.
 Her work is grounded in a deep commitment to creating a space where clients feel understood, supported, and empowered to build practical skills for managing emotions, handling stress, and creating lasting change.